wazuh/wazuh-documentation/source/user-manual/kibana-app/features/index-pattern.rst

 Index pattern selector
 ======================

-The Kibana app lets you select a custom index pattern for the *Overview*, *Agents* and *Discover* tabs, used to run search and analytics against.
-You can create custom index patterns on Kibana, and select them on the app if they're compatible.
+The Wazuh Kibana plugin  lets you select a custom index pattern for the *Overview*, *Agents* and *Discover* tabs, used to run search and analytics against.
+You can create custom index patterns on Kibana, and select them on the Kibana plugin if they're compatible.

 You can select a different index pattern in two ways: